PowerLedger/powr/docs/src/running-validator/validator-stake.md

 Assuming the node is voting, now you're up and running and generating validator rewards.
 Rewards are paid automatically on epoch boundaries.

-The rewards lamports earned are split between your stake account and the vote account according to the commission rate set in the vote account.
+The rewards sparks (equivalent to lamports) earned are split between your stake account and the vote account according to the commission rate set in the vote account.
 Rewards can only be earned while the validator is up and running.
 Further, once staked, the validator becomes an important part of the network.
 In order to safely remove a validator from the network, first deactivate its stake.

 At the end of each slot, a validator is expected to send a vote transaction.
-These vote transactions are paid for by lamports from a validator's identity account.
+These vote transactions are paid for by sparks from a validator's identity account.

 This is a normal transaction so the standard transaction fee will apply.
 The